www.MartinDavenport.com

 - A handy talent is knowing how to hypnotize someone.

-- You'll always know when you're about to start dreaming because your
+- You'll always know when you're about to start dreaming because your vision will get wavy.

-- Beware of anyone who wants to tell you the bad dream they had last
+- Beware of anyone who wants to tell you the bad dream they had last night.

 - Pointy hair attracts women.